a-flyleaf/ygbtdm/about.md

 ~We'll see~

-> Content note: Story **contains mature themes**.
-There is no explicit gore or nudity.
+> Content note: **Story contains mature themes.** There is no explicit gore or nudity.
 Art may feature body horror.
-Author has chosen not to use more specific warnings.
+Creator has chosen not to use more specific warnings.

 ## the site
 Because a majority of art has been posted <a href="https://www.deviantart.com/a-flyleaf/gallery?q=%23unmooredrandos" target="_blank">offsite</a> with little regard for context, I decided to make a few pages to compile everything for a smoother browsing experience.